- Extreme processing power

 With a total of 5.6 million pixels on show, Apple boasted that the iPad Pro has more pixels than the 15-inch Retina MacBook Pro.
 And it’s supposed to be power-efficient too, with the ability to adjust refresh rate as and when the movement on the screen warrants it.
 “For the first time in any of our devices,” says Apple, “iPad Pro knows when the content on your screen is static and cuts the refresh rate in half, to 30 times per second instead of 60.
 This means that the screen isn’t just big, beautiful and bright.
 It’s also incredibly energy-efficient.”

-The iPad Pro certainly backs up its energy-efficiency credentials in the
+The iPad Pro certainly backs up its energy-efficiency credentials in the battery-testing department.

 The screen is pleasingly responsive, too: Susie Ochs comments: “I was impressed with the responsiveness of iOS 9 (and iOS 10) on this tablet, as I easily pulled out the sidebar and entered Split Screen view.”